sakshimankar/python/README.md

 # python
-exapmles of programs using data structures and loops
+examples of programs using data structures and loops